Post Office Box 794

 Graveyard Procedures/Plots Policy for Burial

-- All members must pay a contribution of $200 yearly, to be an active member.
+- All members must pay a contribution of $600 yearly, to be an active member.
+If you are an active member and is 75 years of age, the yearly contribution of $600 is not applicable.

 - All infants (0 to 12mo) of inactive members will pay $200 for burial.